ausmoons/ConditionBuilder/README.md

 5.By default subject accepts marketing is false, it should be left empty.

-##Something more that you should know
+## Something more that you should know

 Retrieving enum values (gender, languages, channel) for use in UI - I do not retrieve enum values, but I retrieve an object from backend where I have defined gender, language and channel values and titles.
 Object is used in config for condition builder.

-ps.As in an instruction it was written to save README as txt I did it, otherwise I would have created it as md.